Krush159/Cubicom-Webpage/README.md

 # Cubicom-Webpage

-## run the application by doing "npm start" in the terminal
+## run the application by typing "npm start" in the terminal